-The easiest way to fill in your data is to use the built-in editing interface, which can be launched by clicking the 'Edit' button on the far right-hand side of the input section.
+Alternatively, in a pinch you may use the built-in editing interface, which can be launched by clicking the 'Edit' button on the far right-hand side of the input section.

 The editor interface functions like a spreadsheet program.
-The region name and population columns are for reference only, and cannot be changed.
+Again, the region name and population columns are for reference only, and cannot be changed.
 You will need to insert your data into the third column.
 You should also fill in the title of your dataset into the header for the third column.

 When you are done filling in your data, click the 'Update' button at the top of the editor interface to generate your cartogram.

 You may also download an SVG version of each of these maps by using the buttons below each map.
-Finally, you can also share your map on social media by using the buttons at the bottom of the page.
+Finally, you can also share your map on social media by using the button at the bottom of the page.